Griswold cast iron skillet. Simple identification guide using logos.

 The Large Block Logo was made circa 1924-1940.

 Griswold also put the large block logo on cast iron skillets with a smooth bottom rather than the familiar heat ring.
 However, the sizes were more limited.
-Look out for sizes between 2-10 if you want to collect a complete set.
+Look out for sizes between 2 and 10 to collect a complete set.

-Smooth bottom skillets are not as desirable to collectors as skillets with heats rings.
+Smooth bottom skillets are not as sought-after to collect as skillets with heat rings.
 So you can expect to pay less for a Griswold without a heat ring.

 Why the change?
 Cookware with heat rings was for use on wood or coal ranges.
 However, with the introduction of electric cookers, cast iron cookware with heat rings slowly gave way to cast iron skillets without heat rings.

-So if you want an excellent old skillet without the price tag of highly collectible pieces.
-Then a skillet with Griswold Large Block trademark could be a great option.
+Do you want an excellent old skillet without the price tag of highly collectible pieces?
+Then, using a skillet with the Griswold Large Block trademark could be a great option.

-Griswold made skillets with the large block logo and a flat bottom between 1930-1939.
+Griswold made skillets with the large block logo and a flat bottom between 1930 and 1939.

 Griswold cast iron skillet with large block logo